acherm/chess-jupyter/README.md

  * analyze a game with Stockfish and plot the score evolution
  * basic analysis of PGN games

-As a proof of concept, there is an analysis of games of AlpaZero againt Stockfish.
+As a proof of concept, there is an analysis of games of AlphaZero againt Stockfish.

 Feel free to extend this work!